 How A R Business Brokers approaches it

+We’ve been doing this across Ontario and Canada since 2013.
 We know this is not just another transaction.
 For the owner, it is often one of the most significant financial and emotional decisions of their life.
-That is why we put a full team behind every seller, not a single broker working alone.
+That’s why we put a full team behind every seller… not a single broker working alone.

 Not one broker.
 One team.